Welcoming the stranger

 Life for a foreigner in Italy is complicated.
 Not only is the bureaucracy tedious and the language a challenge, but there is also always the sense of being other, of not quite belonging.

 We seek to extend a heartfelt welcome to the thousands of refugees who come through Rome.
-Every Thursday and Saturday afternoon Brian and Jenni Evans, along with other partners with the ministry, welcome between 20-60 Middle Eastern men to the “Soggiorno,” which means living room, and an unstructured time of lessons, games and conversation.
+Every Thursday and Saturday afternoon Brian and Jenni Evans, along with other partners with the ministry, welcome between 20-60 Middle Eastern men at a refugee day center and an unstructured time of lessons, games and conversation.
 This time enables them to build relationships with men who, for unique reasons, have left their home countries and now find themselves trying to make a new life in Europe.

 There is an added level of challenge for Jenni as a woman working with Muslim refugee men.
 The dynamics between women and men in Muslim cultures are notably different from those in Western society.
 Men typically have little interaction with women outside their families.

 “What can my role be?”
-Jenni wondered when she began working at the Soggiorno.
+Jenni wondered when she began working at the center.
 “How can I enter into their lives in a meaningful way but also be respectful of their cultural background?”

 At the same time, Jenni saw the need for these Muslim men to learn how to relate with women in a different manner so they can integrate more fully into Western society.
 Recently, the refugees themselves have defined her role: they call her “Teacher.”